SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 Also, before submitting a job array with a lots of task, test things on just a few tasks

-In our exercise we’ll just be running the first 100 UCEs, so add:
+In our exercise we'll just be running the first 100 UCEs, so add:
 `#$ -t 1-100 -tc 20`